top of page

 Gift It to Someone Special

-Sell or Donate the Jewelry
+Selling or Donating the Jewelry

 Selling the Jewelry

 Remember, pieces in excellent condition or those with a well-documented history often fetch a better price.
-For example, a vintage diamond ring might sell for 20% more if you have an appraisal that confirms its authenticity.
+For example, a vintage diamond ring might sell for 20% more if we have an appraisal that confirms its authenticity.

 Donating the Jewelry